Random walks in a one-dimensional L\'evy random environment: Proofs

 \section{Proofs}

 In this section we prove our results.
-The core lemmas use a representation of the annealed process as a \dsy\ `from the point of view of the particle', which is presented in Appendix \ref{app-tech}, together with other technical lemmas.
+The most elaborate proof, that of Theorem \ref{Th:qCLT}, requires a representation of the annealed process as a \dsy\ `from the point of view of the particle'.
+We present this \sy\ in Section \ref{subs-pvp}.
+The technical lemmas which offer little insight on the flow of the proofs are given in the Appendix.

-The strategy is to first prove the results for the RW on the point process and then compare this to our continuous walk.
-Let us start with the CLT for $(Y_n)$.